-Don't fall victim to those winter doldrums, and don't start winterizing your boat just yet, because a popular winter fishery has developed on the ocean side of the DelMarVa Peninsula: trolling for migrating ocean-run stripers.
+Don't fall victim to those winter doldrums, and don't start winterizing your boat just yet, because a popular winter fishery takes place on the ocean side of the DelMarVa Peninsula: trolling for migrating ocean-run striped bass.
 As striped bass migrate south there's no telling exactly where they will pause, but somewhere between Maryland and North Carolina, there's bound to be good fishing.

 Federal waters are closed to this fishery, however, so trolling must be kept inside a three-mile limit from shore.
 Unfortunately, last year most of the fish stayed outside this line and were thick at locations like the Bass Grounds and Fenwick Shoals, at times mixed in with chopper blues.
 For those of us willing to brave chilly weather out on the open ocean to target these fish, that was pure torture.
 Hopefully this year they’ll move back in close to the beach.